-☐ Parent/Guardian ☐ Other (specify 3A.
+1. Name of Person Reporting Incident(s): 2.
+Check whether you are the: Uvictim/target of beh (or his/her parent/g 3.
+Check whether you are a: ☐ Student ☐ Staff mem ☐ Parent/Guardian ☐ O ther (specify) 3A.
 Provide Tel.
-No.; E-mail address: If student, state school name: Grade: If staff member, state school name or work site: Information about the Incident: Check whether: A. Name of victim/target of behavior: Student Others: Student Employee Other B. Name of Subject (person who engaged in behavior): Others: Student 🗆 Employee 🗆 Other C. Date and time of incident: D. Location: □ class □ hall □ cafeteria □ other area inside school E. Nature of incident (check all that apply): □ physical □ verbal □ g F. Are you aware of similar or related incidents?
-Yes No Witnesses (who saw incident or has information about how or why incident Name: Student □ Employee Other Employee Other Describe the details of the incident, in the order it happened, and spec Employee - Other what each person involved did and said, stating actual words used.
-Us ifying where it occurred.
-Identify ifying where it occurred.
-Identify e additional paper as needed. what each person involved did and said, stating actual words used.
-Us ifying where it occurred.
-Identify e additional paper as needed.
+No.; E-mail address: 4.
+If student, state school name: Grade: 5.
+If staff member, state school name or work site: Information about the Incident: Check whether: A. Name of victim/target of behavior: ☐ Student ☐ Employee ☐ Other Others: B. Name of Subject (person who engaged in behavior): ☐ Student ☐ Employee ☐ Other Others: C. Date and time of incident: D. Location: 🗆 class 🗆 hall 🗅 cafeteria 🗀 other area nside school \square school grounds \square bus \square other E. Nature of incident (check all that apply): [] physical  verbal 🖟 gesture 🗀 electronic 🗀 written il property □ school property □ other • F. Are you aware of similar or related incidents?
+Yes □ No 7 Witnesses (who saw incident or has information about how o r why incident accurred) ((se additional namer as needed) Name: Name: 0 Name: Describe the details of the incident, in the order it happe what each person involved did and said, stating actual w what each person involved did and said, stating actual w rus useu.
+Ose additional paper as needed.
+0 Give any background information that may help ex plain how or why incident occurred 1.
+Give any background miorination that may help of plain now of way included becalled.
+10. Signature of Complainant or Reporter: Date: 200 C 000 000 000 000 11.
+Form Provided to: Position: Date: F ichard W. Cole, Esq.; Copyright © 2011; All Rights Reserved Revised Public I Domain Document Cole Facts System: Form 2